On Resolutions. Aquarius & T-Shirts January 21st St Agnes Day

 Project Gutenberg - The Chimes by Charles Dickens

 This has a contemporary resonance.
-During my lifetime the first British Government to be cruel in its provision, in my opinion, for the poor was Teresa May’s Conservative Government.
+During my lifetime, the first British Government to be cruel in its provision of benefits, in my opinion, for the poor was Teresa May’s Conservative Government.
 Her laws made getting help so difficult that people died as a result of the deliberately difficult system.
 ‘I, Daniel Blake’ a 2016 film by Ken Loach brilliantly captured the essence of this system.
 That government’s treatment of the Windrush generation was a similar example of bureaucratic cruelty.
-And the continuing decline of the benefit system over the 13 years of Conservative Government means that the poor have borne the brunt of austerity.
+And the continual decline of the benefit system over the 14 years of Conservative Government meant that the poor bore the brunt of austerity.
+Keir Starmer started his period in office on the wrong foot too cutting benefits to the poor.

 For more on this scene, have a look at the Victorian Web